ronaldoussoren/pyobjc/docs/core/blocks.rst

 -----------------------------

 It is very easy to use Objective-C methods that have a block as one of their
 arguments: just pass an arbitrary callable.
-PyObjC will automaticly wrap your callable in the right low-level datastructure.
+PyObjC will automatically wrap your callable in the right low-level datastructure.

 One of the side-effects of this is that the variour storage classes that are